gvgtw/tcmg412-project2/index.md

 ### Corbin Cabrera

 I am a senior Technology Management major at Texas A&M University.
 I was born in Wurtzburg, Germany and have 3 cats and 3 dogs.
+I love tattoos and have a shoulder piece along with a half sleeve on my left arm.
+I will be getting some more soon.
+The inkmasters event is normally at the Brazos Center the first weekend of Feburary and I hope COVID doesn't cancel that as well.
+Ultimately, whatever is safer is fine, but tattoo fever is definitely a thing.
+I love to read and play games.
+Video game, board games, you name it, I will probably enjoy it.
+Michael Crichton is one of my favorite authors at the moment.
+Jurrassic Park is one of my favorite movies along with pretty much anything marvel related.

+Rip Chadwick Boseman

 For other group members see: